sameenmajid12/QNotes/README.md

     - ⚠️ What they missed (e.g., "You missed Gross Margin trend")
     - 💡 Suggestions ("Connect debt level to refinancing risk")
     - Score out of 100 for Clarity, Completeness, Accuracy

+### 4. Flashcard Generation (Personalized Finance Quizlets)
+- **Three Layers of Financial Learning**:
+  - **📖 Core Vocabulary & Ratios**: Financial jargon and definitions from filings
+  - **📊 Company-Specific Metrics**: Key numbers auto-extracted from the 10-Q
+  - **🧠 Analytical Reasoning**: Scenario-based questions requiring interpretation
+- **Examples**:
+  - *Vocabulary*: "What is Free Cash Flow?" → "Cash from operations – CapEx"
+  - *Company Metric*: "What was Tesla's EPS this quarter?" → "$0.66 vs $0.64 consensus"
+  - *Analytical*: "Revenue up, gross margin down.
+What does this suggest?" → "Cost pressures..."
+- **Features**: Swipe like Quizlet, progress tracking, adaptive difficulty

 ## 🎤 Voice Agent Integration